NodesGuru/tenderduty/README.md

           - https://namada-indexer.0xcryptovestor.com
 ```

+### Pre-built binaries

+Releases now include pre-built binaries for Linux and MacOS and ARM64/AMD64, as well as a checksum file for verifying the integrity of the downloaded files.

 ### Run the latest version of this Tenderduty via Docker

 Versions of this forked Tenderduty project are published on Docker Hub at `firstset/tenderduty`.
 For now, we always use the `latest` tag and later on will add semantic versioning for it.